mchlarchangel/Building-a-Deep-Learning-Based-Stock-Market-Prediction-System-for-the-S-P-500-Index/README.md

 # S&P 500 Stock Price Prediction Using Deep Learning

-This project aims to predict S&P 500 stock prices using Deep Learning models, namely LSTM, CNN, and Transformer.
+This project aims to predict S&P 500 stock prices using Deep Learning models, namely LSTM, and CNN.
 The dataset used is historical stock price data for the S&P 500 from 2015 to 2025.

 ## Project Objectives
 - Build Deep Learning models to predict S&P 500 stock prices.
-- Compare the performance of LSTM, CNN, and Transformer models.
+- Compare the performance of LSTM, and CNN models.
 - Provide visualizations of predicted vs actual values.

 ## Dataset